FAA grounds Boeing 737 Max 9s after Alaska Airlines jet loses window. Could it happen again?

 In a statement on Boeing's website, the aircraft company says: "Safety is our top priority and we deeply regret the impact this event has had on our customers and their passengers.
 We agree with and fully support the FAA's decision to require immediate inspections of 737-9 airplanes with the same configuration as the affected airplane.
 In addition, a Boeing technical team is supporting the NTSB's investigation into last night's event.
 We will remain in close contact with our regulator and customers."

-But the involvement of the 737 Max airplane – previous safety concerns about the aircraft led to it being grounded for nearly two years – suggests there could be repercussions beyond Alaska Airlines.
+But the involvement of the 737 Max airplane — previous safety concerns about the aircraft led to it being grounded for nearly two years — suggests there could be repercussions for the already troubled airplane fleet.

 The National Transportation Safety Board has sent investigators to Portland to investigate the incident involving the 737 MAX 9, Flight 1282 bound for Ontario, California.